miruyoun/miruyoun.github.io/relaxedqmix.md

 ## My Solution
 I designed and implemented **Relaxed QMIX**, extending the original algorithm with a correction network and regularization system.
 This allows agents to learn flexible coordination strategies while maintaining training stability.

-**Key Innovation:** Added an ε-parameter to balance strict coordination rules with strategic flexibility, enabling richer team behaviors.
+**Key Innovation:** added an ε-parameter to balance strict coordination rules with flexibility.

 ---

 ## Results That Matter